 This is meant to be a sharing library.
 If you have a formulation that you would like to share, please send the seasoning recipe and a brief description/comment to firstname.lastname@example.org.
 We will attribute every processor who shares a seasoning!

 Click on the categories below to find recipes that you can use or modify to find your next best-selling product.

 Ring Bologna (Coming Soon)

 Rib & Brisket Rubs

 Al Pfannenstein was the owner/operator of St. Joseph Meat Market, in St. Joseph, MN, for more than 40 years.
 A butcher and sausagemaker like his father, Al Sr., he bought the St. Joseph Meat Market in St. Joseph, MN, in 1968.
 He and his wife, Ginny, became sole owners of the business three years later, and all nine of their children eventually came to work in the family business as well.

 Al knew that sausage-making was an art, and he was an active member of the Minnesota Association of Meat Processors.
 He respected his fellow processors and gave special time to his seasoning, casing and packaging salespeople.
 He always felt that he knew how to make good sausage, but these experts knew why a sausage would or would not turn out.
 Al and Ginny expanded their business several times over the course of their careers before their retirement in 1997.
 He died on August 1, 2008, but he truly left his mark on the meat industry.
 St. Joseph's Meat Market is still owned and operated by his children and grandchildren.

-Al's collaboration with Bruce Edwards was a catalyst in the creation of this seasoning library, and for that reason, we are happy to name it in his honor.
+Al's collaboration with Bruce Armstrong was a catalyst in the creation of this seasoning library, and for that reason, we are happy to name it in his honor.